National Cancer Institute–Children’s Oncology Group Pediatric MATCH Trial (revised January 2025)

 In addition to getting further information about the proportion of pediatric patients whose tumors have genetic alterations that can be targeted by select drugs, the primary endpoint for each matched drug is the overall response rate, or the proportion of patients whose tumors shrink by a predefined amount over a specific time period.
 A number of other laboratory studies are included that will help increase the scientific understanding of a range of relapsed cancers that occur in children and adolescents.

-As it is anticipated that only a small number of patients will have a tumor with an identified genetic abnormality that can be targeted, for those patients found not to have a matched drug within the suite of studies in Pediatric MATCH, the patients may be able to enroll in other studies found through the COG Developmental Therapeutics Program, Pediatric Brain Tumor Consortium, New Approaches to Neuroblastoma Therapy, and pharmaceutical trials located through clinicaltrials.gov.
+As it was anticipated that only a small number of patients will have a tumor with an identified genetic abnormality that can be targeted, for those patients found not to have a matched drug within the suite of studies in Pediatric MATCH, the patients may be able to enroll in other studies found through the COG Developmental Therapeutics Program, Pediatric Brain Tumor Consortium, New Approaches to Neuroblastoma Therapy, and pharmaceutical trials located through

 Trial Collaborators